SimonAlling/restrict-imports-loader/README.md

 #### `detailedErrorMessages`

-By default, error messages include the faulty import statement exactly as written:
+By default, error messages include the faulty import statements exactly as written:

 ```
 Found restricted imports:

-  • "typescript", imported here:
+  • "typescript", imported on line 1:

         import * as _ from "typescript";
 ```

-Setting `detailedErrorMessages` to `false` means that error messages will only include the import path:
+Setting `detailedErrorMessages` to `false` means that error messages will only include the import path and line number:

 ```
 Found restricted imports:

-  • "typescript"
+  • "typescript", imported on line 1
 ```

 Note that Webpack will always show the file name (e.g. `ERROR in ./src/main.ts`).